fabsch225/Theme-Switcher/ReadMe.md

 # Theme Switcher

 This Python script detects the lighting from your webcam and sets the OS theme accordingly.
-This only works on Windows.
+You can run main.py *once* to test the functionality of the automatic switcher.
+If you run scheduler.py, the theme switcher logic gets triggered every 10 minutes.
+This is tested on Windows 11 and Linux Mint Cinnamon.

 ## Installation